martin-olivier/ZiAPI/docs/guides/CONFIG.md

 Let's look at a simple example:

-Imagine you have something like
+Imagine you have a configuration file of the following form:

 ```json
 {
     "sources": ["/bin/ls", 10, null, 10.5],